coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 - Having breaks every hour or so
 - New approach to screensharing, using the 'portrait' approach
 - Manage breathing: reduce stress and use silence to let the audience grasp what you're saying
-- Well, the most interesting or useful thing I’ve learned from online workshops is how not to conduct a workshop, or at least some elements of the same, and I have applied this understanding by engaging in the global effort to discover more about how not to conduct a workshop, or at least some elements of the same, with the motto: That's one small step for a man, one giant leap for mankind..
+- Well, the most interesting or useful thing I've learned from online workshops is how not to conduct a workshop, or at least some elements of the same, and I have applied this understanding by engaging in the global effort to discover more about how not to conduct a workshop, or at least some elements of the same, with the motto: That's one small step for a man, one giant leap for mankind..

 ### How can you divide teaching into separate independent tasks?

 - By content blocks, having roles like main and assistant...
 - Having responsibility for different sections of the course.
-- Wow, now thats what we call a question... bravo... indeed, how does one separate sleeping and snoring into separate independent tasks...
+- Wow, now that's what we call a question... bravo... indeed, how does one separate sleeping and snoring into separate independent tasks...
-- Course, exercices, resources, tools and forms.
+- Course, exercises, resources, tools and forms.
 - Different people teach different topics
 - CodeRefinery answer: the big logical blocks are instructors, in-person and breakout room helpers, and Notes-questions answers.